Learn how to make this super simple loop yarn blanket without any crocheting or knitting skills. Free chunky knit blanket tutorial.

 Sewing in tails

 I tried to do this with my tapestry needle but found it much easier to just use a crochet hook.
-Just kinda hide your tail through the stitches.
-This yarn is very forgiving since its so fluffy so you really can’t mess up on this part ????.
+Hide your tail through the stitches.
+This yarn is very forgiving since it’s so fluffy so you really can’t mess up on this part.

 Then you’re all finished!
 I hope you guys love this yarn as much as I do!
 I am obsessed with the look of chunky knitted blankets and I love I can make my own without having to learn a new craft and purchase a bunch of new tools.